A Time Leap Challenge for SAT Solving: The Arena: Designing the Time Leap Challenge

 \subsection{Selecting the Hardware}

 To have a wide variety of hardware, we started to gather old hardware from friends and colleagues.
-We collected ten systems over different generations, namely, systems containing a Pentium~II (1998), a Pentium~III (1999), an Ultra Sparc IIe (2001), a Pentium~IV (2002), a Pentium IV Prescott (2004), a Core2 Duo (2007), an i5 Nehalem (2009), a Xeon Haswell (2013), a Xeon Skylake (2017), and an i7 Icelake (2019).
+We collected ten systems over different generations, namely systems containing a Pentium~II (1998), a Pentium~III (1999), an Ultra Sparc IIe (2001), a Pentium~IV (2002), a Pentium IV Prescott (2004), a Core2 Duo (2007), an i5 Nehalem (2009), a Xeon Haswell (2013), a Xeon Skylake (2017), an i7 Icelake (2019), \sFIXED{ and an AMD Rome (2020)}.
 A colleague prepared a SPARCstation II (1995) and SPARCstation Voyager (1995) for us.